antronerds/r2-training-courses/docs/Microarray_analysis_Using_Tumor_Colon_datasets.md

 **Question 5c:**

 Return to the main page and select *View a geneset (Heatmap)* again.
 Press **next**.
-Now from the gene selection dropdown list, select *geneset_broad_2012_oncogenic* and press **next**.
+Now from the gene selection dropdown list, select *geneset_broad_2020_oncogenic* and press **next**.
 Again press next.
-Now, from the gene set(s), area select a complete beta catenin (BCAT) signature (Hold CTRL key to select a UP and a DN gene set combination).
+Now, from the gene set(s), area select a complete beta catenin (BCAT_100_UP_V1_DN,BCAT_100_UP_V1_UP) signature (Hold CTRL key to select a UP and a DN gene set combination).
 Press **next** again to create a heatmap representation.
 Are the 2 groups also separated on the basis of the BCAT signature?

 **Question 6a: Clinical relevance**

 Genes that show a big difference in their expression between normal and adenoma tissue can be of clinical relevance.
 To see whether this is the case we can investigate their expression in multiple datasets

 Try to find out whether the three most differentially expressed genes identified in Question 1b (AXIN2, SORD and CDH3) show a similar expression pattern in other tumors.
 Do this by using Mega Sampler.
-(Chapter 10 of the tutorial book).
+[Multiple_datasets:Chapter 10](https://r2-tutorials.readthedocs.io/en/latest/Multiple_Datasets.html).
 In the main menu select in section I , Across datasets Use the preset: Practicum001.

 **Question 6b:**